enternalwind/restaurant_list/README.md

 ### Controller
 app.js
-It is controlling the route
+It is controlling the route.

 Listing /restaurants